Thank you for reading our post, please rate this article at the end.

 The ideal rig should have racked up some miles, and the previous owner should have lived or used it consistently.
 It may indicate they’ve probably kept all systems up and probably noticed any potential issues.

-Keep away from the used rigs with extremely low mileage because it might be an indicator of idleness.
-Several factors, such as weather inclement can be hard on RVs sitting unused for extended periods.
+Keep away from used rigs with extremely low mileage, as they might indicate idleness.
+Several factors, such as inclement weather, can be hard on RVs sitting unused for extended periods.

-Knowing the exact mileage of an RV is simple as checking the odometer unless it has been tampered with.
-The problem comes from telling mileage on a travel trailer.
+Knowing the exact mileage of an RV is as simple as checking the odometer unless it has been tampered with.
+The problem comes from telling the mileage on a travel trailer.

-There’re, however, several ways to deduce the mileage of a travel trailer.
-For example, asking the previous owner about the frequency of use and slipping in questions about their favorite camping location and frequency may help you deduce some truthful mileage estimates.
+There are, however, several ways to deduce the mileage of a travel trailer.
+For example, asking the previous owner how often they used it and what their favorite camping location was may help you estimate a more accurate mileage.

-You should also inquire how often they’ve changed the wheels on the travel trailer because it usually correlates to the distance traveled.
+You should also ask how often they’ve changed the wheels on the travel trailer, as this usually correlates with the distance traveled.

 RV Storage

-Most RVs will probably spend a considerable chunk of their life idle and parking and less on the road.
-Now, depending on the storage, your RV may wear out much quicker in storage than on the road.
+Most RVs will probably spend a considerable chunk of their life idle, parking, and less on the road.
+Depending on storage conditions, your RV may wear out much faster in storage than on the road.

-How well your potential choice for a used RV will have been stored will determine whether it’s a worthy purchase.
+How well your potential used RV was stored will determine whether it’s a worthy purchase.

 Ideally, you should store an RV in a shelter at a covered facility.
 But we all know this rarely happens.
-Now, if you come across an RV exposed to inclement weather during storage, it’s likely to look beaten up.
+If you come across an RV that was exposed to inclement weather during storage, it’s likely to look beaten up.

 Extended exposure to sunlight, for example, takes a huge toll on the RV decal, fades the paint, damages the curtains, and dries out the tires, causing rot.

-Exposing it to rainy conditions will cause damaging issues such as leaks, mildew and mold formation, and algae growth.
+Exposing it to rain will cause damage, including leaks, mildew and mold growth, and algae growth.

-Combined, these external factors can cause the RV to look older than it looks.
-Even worse, they may take a toll on the structural integrity of the RV.
+Combined, these external factors can make the RV look older than it is.
+Even worse, they may damage the RV’s structural integrity.

 So, before purchasing a used motorhome, be sure to ask the previous owners whether they stored their RV under a shade.
-Also, confirm whether they regularly washed and waxed the RV.
+Also, confirm whether they regularly wash and wax the RV.
 It helps to keep your RV looking new.

 Beware of Vintage RVs